emeraldkwekowe/emerald-news-app/README.md

 # Getting started

+This project has been deployed [here](https://ephemeral-palmier-e9c595.netlify.app) to aid testing.

 This project uses `yarn` package manager and `NodeJS >= 18.0.0` [Manage NodeJS versions with nvm](https://github.com/nvm-sh/nvm#intro)

 In the project directory, run: